top of page

 about

-Ife has received numerous awards, and grants including the Leeway Foundation Art and Change Award (2008), PRAME (Public Relations, Advertising, and Marketing Excellence) Award for advertising/print ad design (2000); Philadelphia Convention and Visitors Bureau/ Multicultural Affairs Congress (MAC) Share The Heritage Award (2001).
+Ife has received numerous awards and grants, including the Leeway Foundation 2022 Transformation Award (TLA) and Change Award (2008), the Philadelphia Convention and Visitors Bureau/ Multicultural Affairs Congress (MAC) Share The Heritage Award (2001), and PRAME (Public Relations, Advertising, and Marketing Excellence) Award for advertising/print ad design (2000).

-Ife is a children's book author who wrote and Illustrated a children’s picture book entitled "A is for Africa" Looking at everyday Africa through the Alphabet.
+Ife is also a children's book author who wrote and Illustrated a children's picture book entitled "A is for Africa," which looks at everyday Africa through the Alphabet.

 Subscribe for Updates